docandrew/AOC2021/README.md

 Part 2: Initially I thought that I'd need to use the width/height of the folded paper for part 1 to calculate the coordinates.
 That wasn't necessary, but thankfully I kept them around because it made generating the part 2 answer very easy.

+## Day 14 Notes:

+Part 1: Took the naive approach initially, and just used an Unbounded_String to update as we went.
+It worked great... and was totally not going to fly in Part 2!

+Part 2: This took me a lot more work than I expected.
+I think I started with the right idea, which was to keep track of _pairs_ of letters, and then update their count, since each substitution creates essentially 2 new pairs. i.e. NN -> C would make NC and CN.
+Each of those two pairs can be represented as a number, i.e.
+AA = 00, AB = 01, BA = 26 ...
+ZZ = 675.
+This is easy for us to store in an array,
+though a hash map could have worked here too.
+I tried to go back and calculate the number of each individual letter from these pairs which was a fool's errand, didn't work at all.
+The trick here was just updating the character counts as each insertion was performed... doh!
+No letters are destroyed during insertion, only pairs, so it ended up being a simple add.

+I'm pretty happy with the end result, it runs quickly and is pretty clean considering all the challenges I had getting it to work.